 We are negligent for not protesting for gun control laws.
 While the politics of this issue are deep and the money is even deeper, the education system can be a voice for gun control that will still allow for Second Amendment Rights.
 Nobody is asking for the second amendment to be repealed.
 Nobody is asking that people lose rights as citizens.
 We are just asking that there be some sort of stringent process in place.
-We can lobby for laws similar to those in Japan, which have yielded low death rates due to gun violence.
+We can lobby for, which have yielded low death rates due to gun violence.

 Just as we work tirelessly to reform outdated practices in our industry, it is time to work tirelessly to reform outdated practices that impact the safety and well being of the students we swore to protect.
 The Teachers’ Unions must make this a priority.
 We are not powerless.
 We must be a voice for change.
 We must take action like we teach our kids to do every day.
 It’s never been more important than now.
 We must protest as a group.
 We must lobby as a group.
 And, most importantly, we must vote as a group.
 We must take advantage of our numbers.